nevma/wordpress-gravity-forms-uploads-attachments/README.md

 ## Installation

 Just like any other WordPress plugin, you simply need to upload it manually in the plugins folder and then activate it.
-Please use the master branch for this.

-You can also install it via the [Github Updater](https://github.com/afragen/github-updater) plugin.
+Please, use the master branch for this.
+You can also install it via the user interface of the [Github Updater](https://github.com/afragen/github-updater) plugin.